Home

 Humidity

-How does Climate Effect Energy Efficiency?
+How Does Climate Affect Energy Efficiency?

-High temperatures and high humidity making air conditioning a challenge.
-Not only does your system have to cool the air but also remove the humidity.
-The added moisture in the air causes cooling systems to work harder which increases energy demand, consumption, and cost.
+High temperatures and humidity make air conditioning a challenge.
+Not only does your system have to cool the air, but it also has to remove the humidity.
+The added moisture in the air causes cooling systems to work harder, increasing energy demand, consumption, and cost.
 This makes energy efficiency improvements more important for your location.
+While humidity can make the summers feel even hotter, it can also contribute to the risk of mold growth and other moisture-related problems in homes and buildings.

-Maintenance By the Coast
+Maintenance by the Coast

 Houston Home & Building Data

 Benchmarking your building against relative averages is a great way to start.
-Determining where you stack up against your neighbors, will give you an idea of how much further you can cut costs on your energy bills.
+Determining where you stack up against your neighbors will give you an idea of how much further you can cut costs on your energy bills.

 Residential Averages